meatball133/crystal/concepts/getters-setters/about.md

 Getter is a macro that defines a method that returns the value of an instance variable.
 This means that you no longer have to write `@` in front of the instance variable when you want to access it (in methods, excluding initialize); instead, you can call the method that the getter macro has defined.

-The getter macro can accept multiple instance variables by separating them with a comma.
+The getter macro can accept multiple instance variables by separating them with commas.

 ```crystal
 # This: